Pray for Death: Plot

 At the insistence of his American-born wife, Aiko, Yokohama salaryman Akira Saito decides to immigrate from Japan to the United States to raise their two sons Takeshi and Tomoya.
 Unbeknownst to his family, Akira is in fact a highly skilled ninja, who had faithfully protected the secrets of his temple minded by his adoptive father and sensei, Koga.
 Years before, Akira's brother, Shoji (also raised and trained by Koga) sought to steal from the temple while in disguise, forcing Akira to engage him in battle and kill him.
 Akira's meditation on this matter is disrupted by an attack from Koga to encourage him to wipe the guilt from his mind before it kills him.
 Akira announces his intentions to move to America to start a new life, to put the shadows of the ninja behind him.
 Koga makes him swear never to reveal their secrets, and gives him a ninja helmet as a gift, while reminding him he can never leave his shadows behind.

-In Los Angeles the Saitos meet with Sam Green, the widowed owner of a closed restaurant and apartment that Akira and Aiko have bought.
+In Houston, the Saitos meet with Sam Green, the widowed owner of a closed restaurant and apartment that Akira and Aiko have bought.
 After the sale is completed, the cigar store area of the building is broken into by police Sgt.
 Trumble, a corrupt cop, along with his partner Sgt.
 Joe Daly.
 Both work for local mobster Mr. Newman.
 Daly removes loose floor boards and puts a large white box underneath, containing the Van Adda necklace.
 However, he reconsiders and double-crosses the mob, taking the necklace.
 The next day Newman's enforcer, Limehouse Willie, waits until the building is deserted, only to discover the necklace is gone.
 Seeing Sam Green's packed luggage in his car, Willie incorrectly surmises that he is skipping town with the jewels.
 He brutally kills Green, even though he does not find the necklace.
 His suspicion now falls on the Saito family.

 The next day, as Akira and Aiko enjoy their first day of business as "Aiko's Japanese Restaurant", Tomoya and Takeshi go out to the local store and are confronted by local bullies eyeing Takeshi's bicycle.
 Tomoya, who has a red belt in karate, defends his younger brother and beats up the bullies.
 During the fight, Willie abducts Tomoya and leaves Takeshi with a broken nose when he tries to stop him.
 Willie phones Akira demanding that he deliver the necklace (of which he knows nothing) to Pier 25 in exchange for his son's life.
 Curious, he goes into the cigar store and finds the broken door lock, the loose floor boards, and a grey thread from Daly's suit jacket, which shows Daly is left-handed.